AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-This being said, even without additional shocks due to this substructure, it is clear that the total jet-driven shocks are able to explain the required thermalisation of the kinetic jets and after the initial $\sim 5$~Myr also provide additional heating to the ICM.
-Note that the weak shock contribution becomes increasingly more important at low powers and that the total amount of shock heating increases with jet power.
-This analysis paints a picture in which a combination of jet material heated by internal shocks and material heated as it passes through the jet driven bow-shock contribute to the thermal energy budget of the jet lobes, with internal shocks becoming increasingly more important as the jet power increases.
-Additionally, shocks driven into the ICM by the propagation of the jet and inflation of the jet lobes can contribute to ICM heating, with weak shocks being more prominent for low jet powers.
+This being said, even without additional shocks due to this substructure, it is clear that the total jet-driven shocks can explain the required conversion of jet kinetic to thermal energy and after the initial $\sim 5$~Myr also provide additional thermal energy to the ICM.
+Note that the weak shock contribution becomes increasingly more important at low powers and that the total amount of thermal energy generated via shocks increases with jet power.
+This analysis paints a picture in which a combination of internal shocks and material passing through the jet-driven bow-shock contribute to the thermal energy budget of the jet lobes, with internal shocks becoming increasingly more important as the jet power increases.
+Additionally, shocks driven into the ICM by the propagation of the jet and inflation of the jet lobes can contribute to thermal energy in the ICM, with weak shocks being more prominent for low jet powers.